croz-ltd/nrich-frontend/libs/notification/core/README.md

 ## Usage

-1. On top level of your app, register an appropriate interceptor for notifications.
+1. On the top level of your app, register an appropriate interceptor for notifications.
    - If you use fetch API or a lib that uses fetch internally, use `fetchNotificationInterceptor()`.
-   - If you use a lib that uses `XMLHttpRequest`, eg. `axios`, use `xhrNotificationInterceptor()`.
+   - If you use a lib that uses `XMLHttpRequest`, e.g. `axios`, use `xhrNotificationInterceptor()`.

-2. Using  `useNotification()` custom hook you get an object containing `notifications` array and `remove` and `add` methods for working with that array.
+2. Using the `useNotification()` custom hook you get an object containing `notifications` array and `remove` and `add` methods for working with that array.
+Alternatively, you can use the standalone `removeNotification` and `addNotification` methods if the hook variant is not fit for your use-case.

 Example: